Monday, August 19, 2019

 Heading back to school this fall?
-Check out the schoolwork help available from Calgary Public Library!
+Check out the free schoolwork help available from Calgary Public Library!
 Our free programs include in-person and online options for young children, teens, and parents, so there’s sure to be something for everyone.
 Here’s what we offer:

 This online tutoring resource is aligned with the Alberta curriculum for students in Grade 2 to Grade 12.
 Get expert online help with your homework from 2 pm to 11 pm daily.
 Support for adult learners is also available.

 In this weekly, in-person program at Forest Lawn, Saddletowne, Country Hills, and Village Square libraries, English Language Learners (ages six to eight) are paired with teen volunteers to learn new words.
 Presentations are provided for parents on how to support their child's language learning.
 Register and learn more on our website.